hushenbeg/typing_test/README.md

 ## Typing Test

 ## Description
-A simple HTML5 typing test webapp written with html, css and javascript.
+A simple HTML5 typing test webapp written with html, css and javascript, And managed with Python Flask.

 ## How to run this project
 1) Install the flask by using following command: